levulia/stargo-task/README.md

 - ./setup.sh

-Note: If you would like to use built and committed Go Server file 'server' just copy it to the working directory and comment-out 'go build' command in setup.sh
+Note: If you would like to use built and committed Go Server file 'server' just copy it to the working directory and comment-out 'tar -xf music_app.tar' and 'go build' commands in setup.sh

 ## Access API Endpoint

 - http://localhost:9090/api/v1/music-albums?key=<INT>

 E.g.: 'curl http://localhost:9090/api/v1/music-albums?key=1'

 ## Notes